FAQ

 The default user is alpon with password sixfab.

 The alpon / sixfab pair is shared across all devices.
-Run sudo passwd alpon on first boot and do not delete the alpon user; it is required by Sixfab Connect and other system services.
+Run sudo passwd alpon on first boot.
+Do not delete the alpon user; it is required by Sixfab Connect and other system services.

 How do I SSH into the device?